-In recent years the City has elected to pay the entire cost of an increase in the year in which it is granted, rather than amortizing the cost.
-On this basis, the recommended contribution would be \$953,044.
+In past years, the City has elected to pay the entire cost of a cost of living increase in the year in which it is granted, rather than amortizing the cost.
+On this basis, the recommended contribution would be \$434,758 assuming a 0.00% cost of living increase is adopted for all retirees and beneficiaries.